interactive-fiction-class/interactive-fiction-class.github.io/homeworks/hw1/homework1.md

 2. A link to your code, ideally as a Github repository or Google Colab.

-3. A report that describes how you used advancements in NLP to improve the quality of your game.
+3. A report that describes how you used **two** advancements in NLP to improve the quality of your game.
 You should cite relevent papers, and explain how you are using the methods introduced in them.

 If you are submitting a Google Colab or IPython notebook, you can include your report as part of the notebook itself, and all you need to submit is a single notebook link.
 Likewise, if you are using a Github repository, you can put your report into the README, and all you need to submit is the Github link.